-The Remuneration Committee was established by the Board on 3 October 2001 to provide a formal and transparent procedure for developing a remuneration policy for Directors, Chief Executive Officer and other Key Responsible Persons and ensuring their compensation is competitive and consistent with the Company's culture, objectives and strategy.
+The Remuneration Committee was established by the Board on 3 October 2001 to provide a formal and transparent procedure for developing a remuneration policy for Directors, CEO and other Key Responsible Persons (senior officers) and ensuring their compensation is competitive and consistent with the Company's culture, objectives and strategy.

-As at 30 September 2021, the Remuneration Committee comprises five Directors with a majority of members being Independent Directors.
+As at 30 September 2022, the Remuneration Committee comprises four Directors with a majority of members being Independent Directors.